Brightify: A tool for calculating directionally-resolved brightness in neutron sources: Methodology of Brightify

 \item Filter neutrons within each position window ($\Delta A$) on the recording surface. \item Determine the mean direction vector of the filtered neutrons, which is calculated by Eq.~\ref{eq:meanDir}:

-in which $w_{i}$ is the weight and $\overrightarrow{V_{i}}$ is the direction vector $(V_{x},V_{y},V_{z})$ of the $i$-th neutron in the position window. \item Filter neutrons within each position window that also fall within the specified angular divergence ($\Delta \Omega$) from the mean direction. \item Compute brightness by summing the weights of selected neutrons and normalizing by the phase~space volume:
+in which $w_{i}$ is the weight and $\overrightarrow{V_{i}}$ is the direction vector $(V_{x},V_{y},V_{z})$ of the $i$-th neutron in the position window. \item Filter neutrons within each position window that also fall within the specified angular divergence ($\Delta \Omega$) from the mean direction. \item Compute brightness, in accordance with Eq.~\ref{eq:4D-brightness}, by summing the weights of selected neutrons and normalizing by the phase~space volume, as indicated by Eq.~\ref{eq:brightness}:

+where $N_{p}$ is the number of total source particles, $\Delta \Omega$ is the solid angle, calculated by Eq.~\ref{eq:omega}: